 So Which Should You Choose?

-As for which program works better, either does its job well, with WhatRunsWhere offering arguably the better dataset and AdBeat providing more features in an easy-to-use format.
+As for which program works better, each one does its job well, with WhatRunsWhere offering arguably the better dataset, AdBeat providing more features in an easy-to-use format, and AdPlexity offering more specific services and more flexibility over what your plan will include.

 Sam Zaman has long been associated with Mofluid.
 She loves to write on technology & related stuff.
 Ecommerce, mobile and internet marketing equally drive her interest.
 Likes gardening and experimenting with new recipes.
 An avid reader and absolutely mad @bout donuts 🙂